tjarvenpaa/netmonitor_training/lab1/lab1.md

 ## Deployment

-Deploy the lab with command `./deploy.sh lab1`
+Deploy the lab with command `sudo ./deploy.sh lab1`

 SNMP is version 2c, the community string is `lab1` (snmpwalk -v 2c -c lab1 1.1.1.1 OID)

 The usable OIDs and instructions for configurating Nokia SR Linux can be found from Nokia's web page [Nokia Service Router Linux](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16819AAAATQZZA01_V1_SR%20Linux%20R21.3%20Configuration%20Basics.pdf)

-You can enter the server console with command `./server.sh lab1 snmp` and the router CLI with command `./router.sh lab1 1`
+Check if router.sh needs to have execution privilegs.
+(Can be added with `sudo chmod +x router.sh`) You can enter the server console with command `sudo ./server.sh lab1 snmp` and the router CLI with command `sudo ./router.sh lab1 1`

 ## Task